-There were no changes to our reportable segments as a result of the acquisition, and revenue and expenses from the date of the acquisition through December 31, 2020 were immaterial.
+There were no changes to our reportable segments as a result of the acquisition.
 Additionally, acquisition costs incurred in relation to the transaction were immaterial.
+We do not expect the purchase price allocated to goodwill and intangible assets to be deductible for tax purposes.